Weekly update of Isle of Wight Covid-19 figures: Positive tests, deaths, age breakdown and hospitalisations

 Deaths

-The Government Dashboard also recorded one new death yesterday (Monday) within 28 days of positive test, meaning the cumulative remains at 218 (as of 8th Feb).
+The Government Dashboard today recorded no new deaths within 28 days of positive test, meaning the cumulative remains at 238 (as of 15th Feb).

 Our thoughts are with all those who have lost loved ones and with those who are working so hard to save lives.